 Join the Dawn Chorus: when, where and how?

-The app is available for iOS and Android (for smartphones with Android version 8 / iOS version 11 or higher):
+The app, now with AI-supported bird call recognition, is available free of charge for iOS and Android (from Android version 8/iOS version 11 ):

 Let’s get started: use the Dawn Chorus App to record your concert